dzsoni/AsyncTS/README.md

 ## Note

 To ESP32 platform I could only compile with  Visual Studio Code - PlatformIO IDE.
-For success put these lines in the platformio.ini file (below your ESP32 env. section).
+For success, put these lines in the platformio.ini file (below your ESP32 env. section).

 ```text
 [env:ESP32]